noderod/greyfish/README.md

 * Clone this current directory
 * Change directory
 * Change the greyfish key (recommended) and influxdb password setup
+* Enter the URL or IP of the machine without http:// (i.e. google.com instead of http://google.com/)
 * Set up the docker compose

 ```bash